Elenaderothschild/Rebalance-Relax/README.md

 ![Home page](docs/homepage.png)

 This is an introduction of the service provider where he shares his path to being a massage therapist.
-I used H2 and H3 elements followed by three paragraphs.
+It also mentions therapist's qualifications.
+I used H2 and H3 elements followed by three paragraphs and an image of the therapist.
 This page also has a testimonials section.

 ### *Treatments*

 This page has a treatment menu which has information about types of treatment and prices.
 I used Details element for a mobile screen layout.
 It allows to see information at a glance and then read more about the treatments when clicking the arrow.
-I used the table to organise pricing information for treatment bundles.
+I used a table to organise pricing information for treatment bundles.
 I have changed the layout for larger screens to make use of the space and provide better visual user experience.

 ### *Contact*